Azure-for-Startups/Content/Instructional-guides-and-code-packets/Getting-Started-on-Azure-webinars.md

 #Getting Started on Azure Webinar series
+This webinar searies covers the basics of the Azure portal and the components and steps to set up a Virtual Machine.
+At the end of this webinar series you will understand how to set up a Resource Group, Storage account, Virtual Network, and Virtual Machine.

 ##Overview of the Azure Portal
 This webinar provides and introduction to the Azure Portal covering navigation and key elements of the portal including the Azure dashboard, marketplace, and resources.